Skip to content

 Protect

 Arcjet provides a single protect function that is used to execute your protection rules.
-This requires a request object which is the event argument as passed to the Bun fetch method.
+This requires a request object which is the request argument as passed to the Bun fetch method.
 Rules you add to the SDK may require additional details, such as the validateEmail rule requiring an additional email prop.

 This function returns a Promise that resolves to an ArcjetDecision object, which provides a high-level conclusion and detailed explanations of the decision made by Arcjet.